Smallholding: Croft

+Smallholder Farms

+Smallholder farms, also known as small-scale farms, encompass a diverse array of agricultural operations, varying from those owning the land they cultivate to those who do not.
+These farmers, often family-oriented, rely significantly on family labor to meet production needs, with women contributing a substantial portion of farm labor.

+The agricultural work on smallholder farms predominantly involves family members, with occasional hired labor, particularly during peak seasons.
+However, the productivity per area tends to increase with higher involvement of family members in farm activities.
+In addition to farm-related duties, women on smallholder farms often shoulder responsibilities such as collecting fuel and water and engaging in low-value, small-scale trading activities.

+Many smallholder farms supplement their income through off-farm work, crucial for sustaining livelihoods, particularly during agricultural downturns like droughts.
+Engaging in off-farm employment also serves to build social capital and resilience within these communities.
+Having multiple sources of income or employment opportunities off the farm contributes to the economic stability of smallholder farming households.
+These off-farm income-generating activities offer a buffer against agricultural shocks and allow for a diversified livelihood strategy, providing families with increased financial security and access to essential resources.

 Developing countries

 In many developing countries, smallholding is a small plot of land with low rental value, used to grow crops.
 By some estimates, there are 525 million smallholder farmers in the world.
 These farms vary in land sizes, production and labor intensities.
 The distribution of farm sizes depends on a number of agroecological and demographic conditions, as well as on economic and technological factors.
 Smallholders are critical to local and regional food systems, as well as livelihoods, and especially so during periods of food supply chain disruptions.
 Smallholders dominate production in certain key sectors such as coffee and cocoa.
 Various types of agribusinesses enterprises work with smallholding farmers in a range of roles including buying crops, providing seed, and acting as financial institutions.

 In low-income countries, women make up 43 percent of smallholding agricultural labor but produce 60–80 percent of food crops.